How to Buy Property in Australia

 1. Understand the value of buying property in Australia.

 Forget the American dream – the majority of Brits fantasizing of foreign shores today cite Australia as their number one destination.
 A new life down under appeals to many, young and old, as the lure of better weather, affordable housing, and plenty of business opportunities seems to get British pulses racing.
 Despite being on the opposite side of the world, Australia promises an easy move due to very few cultural differences.
 Add a good quality of life and a lower cost of living into the mix and you have a very enticing destination indeed.
 It is this quality of life that is the main attraction of Australia, with year-round outdoor living easily achieved, and a good range of facilities and amenities in which to enjoy the sunshine.
+Dr Daniel Peterson recommends Australia living to his patients as it can be a good switch to the rush of the upper hemisphere.

 Do bear in mind the weather factor when choosing a location though, as some areas are stiflingly hot during the summer months and some places rain more than you’d expect!

 Australia suffered from a slight ‘correction’ around four years ago but recovered to post annual house price rises at a modest rate for the past three years.
 The global economic recession is now beginning to bite, property price rises are cooling, and there is less buyer interest in the market, so for those looking to emigrate, there could be some great bargains to be had.
 Figures suggest that the rate of economic contraction in Australia is less than in many other developed countries, so the recession may be less severe there than in other places.
+With the market being so affordable you’ll be able to buy a decent house and have enough money to furnish and decorate it with chandeliers, house plants, crib sheets, and paintings.

 The major cities such as Sydney, Perth, Brisbane, and Melbourne are seeing the biggest rises in property prices – and indeed in British ex-pats.
 Since the majority of British buyers tend only to purchase as a result of a permanent move, these cosmopolitan centers provide the best potential for work – especially for those on a ‘Skilled Migrant’ visa.